 CARES Act: The effect on charitable giving

-Increased Adjusted Gross Income Deduction Limit for 2020
+Increased Adjusted Gross Income Deduction Limit for 2020 and extended for 2021

 There are some restrictions.
 For example, this increased 100% AGI limit does not apply to charitable contributions carried forward from a prior tax year or cash gifts made to:

 - Split-interest giving vehicles (i.e., charitable remainder trusts, charitable lead trusts, pooled income funds)

 The CARES Act does not change the AGI limit for charitable gifts of non-cash assets or for gifts to donor advised funds.
 If you wish to make charitable gifts exceeding the respective AGI limits, you might consider “stacking” charitable gifts of cash and non-cash assets.